zh-plus/openlrc/README.md

 ## Installation

-1. Please install CUDA and cuDNN first according to https://opennmt.net/CTranslate2/installation.html to enable `faster-whisper`.
+1. Please install CUDA 11.x and [cuDNN 8 for CUDA 11](https://developer.nvidia.com/cudnn) first according to https://opennmt.net/CTranslate2/installation.html to
+   enable `faster-whisper`.
+   Currently `faster-whisper` is only compatible with CUDA version 11 (11.x).
+   `faster-whisper` also needs * [cuBLAS for CUDA 11](https://developer.nvidia.com/cublas) installed.
+   (For Windows Users only) Windows user can Download the libraries from Purfview's repository:
+   Purfview's [whisper-standalone-win](https://github.com/Purfview/whisper-standalone-win) provides the required NVIDIA libraries for Windows in a [single archive](https://github.com/Purfview/whisper-standalone-win/releases/tag/libs).
+Decompress the archive and place the libraries in a directory included in the `PATH`.

 2. Add your [OpenAI API key](https://platform.openai.com/account/api-keys) to environment variable `OPENAI_API_KEY`.